Leif Storm Kaldor

 In 1981 Leif decided motorcycle racing wasn't his final career path so he started his own comuncations technology company.
 After selling his company he moved into music where he started producing, writing and directing music videos while managing indie record company Coyote Entertainment Group in Toronto.

-Moving into documentaries in 1998, Mr. Kaldor produced and directed a number of award winning documentaries including In Conversation with Tommy Douglas and the Yorkton Short Film Festival Jury Award-winning one-hour documenary Black Tuesday.
+Moving into documentaries in 1998, Mr. Kaldor produced and directed a number of award winning documentaries including In Conversation with Tommy Douglas and the Yorkton Short Film Festival Jury Award-winning one-hour documentary Black Tuesday.
 He directed the half hour drama Victims, and two episodes of a convergent series Edible Shorts.
 In 2007 Leif directed Big Business, Big Union, Small Town about the international struggle to unionize Wal-Mart.
 The one-hour documentary airs on Global Television as part of the Global Currents documentary series.